 Why is student drug use important to monitor?

-Data repeatedly show that students and youth more commonly use alcohol and drugs and experience more associated harms, compared to other age groups.
+Evidence shows that youth more commonly use alcohol and drugs and experience more associated harms, compared to other age groups.

 Student drug use surveys provide essential information about the prevalence and harms associated with substance use among youth who attend school.

-Surveys are used to monitor emerging trends and to inform decision making about policies, programs and services to improve the health outcomes of children and youth.
+Surveys are used to inform decision making about policies, programs and services to improve the health outcomes of children and youth.

 Student Drug Use Surveys Working Group